Kamaka Hepa

-Early life and high school career
+Early life

-Hepa was born and brought up in Utqiagvik, Alaska (formerly known as Barrow), the northernmost community in the United States.
+Hepa was born and brought up in Barrow, Alaska (now known as Utqiagvik), the northernmost community in the United States.
 He grew up playing club basketball for the Alaska Mountaineers, with whom he won tournaments in North Carolina and California.
 As a freshman and sophomore, Hepa played for Barrow High School.
 In each season, he led his team to the Class 3A state title and was named Alaska Gatorade Player of the Year.

 In March 2016, Hepa moved to Portland, Oregon to gain more exposure and to play for Portland Basketball Club on the Amateur Athletic Union circuit.
 He also enrolled at Jefferson High School, where he played under head coach Pat Strickland.
 As a junior, Hepa averaged 16.4 points and 11.3 rebounds per game, leading Jefferson to its first Class 6A state title.
 In his senior season, he led his team to a Class 6A runner-up finish.
 After averaging 16.5 points, 10.4 rebounds and 6.2 blocks per game, he was named Oregon Gatorade Player of the Year.
 On October 31, 2017, Hepa committed to playing college basketball for Texas as a four-star recruit.

 College career

 In February 2019, as a freshman, Hepa suffered a head injury in practice and missed two games in concussion protocol.
 On February 27, 2019, in his first career start, he scored a freshman season-high 11 points in an 84–83 loss to Baylor.
 He finished the season averaging 1.9 points and 1.6 rebounds in 10.3 minutes per game.
 On January 15, 2020, in his sophomore season, Hepa scored a career-high 15 points and four rebounds in a 76–64 win over Oklahoma State.
 As a sophomore, he averaged 2.9 points and two rebounds in 13.5 minutes per game.
 In his junior season, he played nine games and averaged 2.9 points in 6.4 minutes per game.

 In 2021, Hepa was named an Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.

-On April 25, 2021, Hepa announced that he would transfer to Hawaii.
+On April 25, 2021 Hepa announced that he would transfer to Hawaii.
 In 27 games, Hepa averaged 9.4 points in 28.1 minutes per game.

+Professional career

+On July 3, 2023, Hepa was included in the New Orleans Pelicans 2023 Summer League roster.

+On August 19, 2023, he signed with Zastal Zielona Góra of the Polish Basketball League.
+In early December, he temporarily returned to the United States due to the sudden death of his father.
+He was supposed to return, but he officially parted ways with team by mutual agreement on January 14, 2024.

+On June 25, 2024, he signed with Skyliners Frankfurt of the Basketball Bundesliga (BBL).

+On August 19, 2025, Hepa signed with KK Cibona of the ABA League 2 and the Croatian League.